rxshabN/rxshabN/README.md

 ## 🗺️ My Journey:

-At VIT, my goal has been to challenge myself by exploring new areas of the tech industry, and this passion has driven me to continually grow and adapt.
+At VIT, my goal has been to challenge myself by exploring new areas of the tech industry, and this passion has driven me to continuously grow and adapt.
 Today, I specialize in Web Development, with a strong command of the MERN stack and expertise in automated deployment and testing.
 I’m proficient in programming languages like Python, C/C++, and Java, and I’m committed to deepening my knowledge of MERN full stack development, DevOps, and Data Structures & Algorithms.

 ## 📜 Certificates: